-A former high school football coach charged with sexual assault on a child was in court Wednesday.
+A former high school football coach charged with sexual assault on a child will be in court Wednesday.

 Colorado Springs police say 21-year-old David Kindig was an assistant football coach at Liberty High School, which is in District 20.

-Police tell us that a school resource officer filed a police report on December 9, after finding out about an alleged inappropriate relationship between Kindig and a student.
+Police tell us that a school resource officer filed a police report on December 9 of last year, after finding out about an alleged inappropriate relationship between Kindig and a student.

 The court papers say Kindig and the student had two intimate encounters--one at Kindig's house and one in the parking lot of a Wendy's Restaurant.